julietrb1/cycle-wps-tool/README.md

 ### Will this be maintained regularly?

 Don't count on it.
 If it is, consider it a bonus.
 This was created solely as an educational exercise to broaden my understanding of technology.
+Do I want you to fork this repo if you think you can make it better and go your own way, so you can make the world a better, more secure place?
+Absolutely.

 ### Do I endorse using this tool to break the law or violate personal/moral rights?